Ardleigh Green

 Ardleigh Green /ˈɑrdli/ is an area in east London, England, within the London Borough of Havering.
 It is 15.5 mi east-northeast of Charing Cross.
 This part of London is predominantly residential.

 History

 Toponymy

+It was known only as Hardley Green in various orthographies (written forms) until at least the early 17th century.
+The first written name Haddeleye and all later forms evidence a clear corruption or natural progression of an older form, meaning "heath clearing" or perhaps more specifically "clearing [in the] heather" from the Old English hæth and lēah.
+It was last referred to as "Hardley Green" in 1883, so appearing in that year's Ordnance Survey map.